 Here are a few distinctions between them:

-Strategy consultants can come from all areas of consulting, and they help companies make their objectives more integrated, effective, and ethical.
+Strategy consultants can come from all areas of consulting.
+They help companies make their objectives more integrated, effective, and ethical.

-A management consultant ensures that leaders and key decision-makers in a company use resources in the most efficient way to reach objectives.
+A management consultant ensures that decision-makers use resources in the most efficient way to reach objectives.
 They evaluate current management strategies and offer tools and methodologies to improve them.

 The most common types of management consultants are:

-• Consultants who help companies adapt particular management frameworks and systems, such as OKR (Objectives & Key Results) Consultants.
+- Consultants who help companies adapt particular management frameworks and systems, such as Objectives & Key Results (OKR) Consultants.

 Management consultants may work personally with high-level leaders in the organization on specific issues or train the entire leadership team on the right use of management frameworks.